doublemoulinet/Morrowind-Modular-Mod-Guide/CONTENT.md

 # Content
+High quality vanilla- and lore-friendly content additions, with an additional emphasis on performance.
+This module showcases some of the very best that Morrowind modding has to offer.
+First-time players should consider skipping this section and proceeding to the [**Finish Line**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md).

 ## Resources and Integration
+The OOAB team's modders' resource is a required dependency for several of the mods in this section; its integrations plugins incorporate its high-quality vanilla- and lore-friendly work into the game.
+Recommended, and even better, required.
 1. [OAAB_Data](https://www.nexusmods.com/morrowind/mods/49042)
 	- Enable both "00 Core" and "01 GiTD patch sunrays"
 1. [OAAB Integrations](https://www.nexusmods.com/morrowind/mods/49045)